XBribo/CS2-Smarter-Bot/README.md

 <img width="464" height="433" alt="smarter" src="https://github.com/user-attachments/assets/43ed231f-a79e-456d-8a25-862d476ccad4" />

 # Installation
+1. Download the latest **RayTrace-MM.zip** and **RayTrace-CSS-API.zip** from [Ray-Trace](https://github.com/FUNPLAY-pro-CS2/Ray-Trace/releases)

+2. Extract the folder and upload it to `game/csgo/addons` on your server

-1. Download the latest **BotState.zip** from [Releases](https://github.com/ed0ard/CS2-Smarter-Bot/releases)
+3. Download the latest **BotState.zip** from [Releases](https://github.com/ed0ard/CS2-Smarter-Bot/releases)

-2. Extract the folder and upload it to `game/csgo/addons/counterstrikesharp/plugins` on your server
+4. Extract the folder and upload it to `game/csgo/addons/counterstrikesharp/plugins` on your server

-3. Restart your server
+5. Restart your server